 The 1st edition of the Lincolnshire GAP was produced before the UK GAP, but looked towards a national structure.
-Now there is a national context this Strategy is more closely focused to ensure that delivery at the local level is also delivering for the national.
-In this way the relevant actions from the UK GAP and the Geodiversity Charter are shown alongside the Greater Lincolnshire actions.
+With this national context the 2nd edition was more closely focused to ensure that delivery at the local level is also delivering for the national.
+In this way the relevant actions from the UK GAP are shown alongside the Greater Lincolnshire actions.